GarySimons/girlsrun/README.md

 ---

 ## Wireframes
 I built my wireframes using **Balsamiq Wireframes**.
 This was a quick and easy way to work out the basic pages and element and how the would interact with each other.
 I then mocked up more detailed versions using **Adobe InDesign** to allow me to play with fonts, colours and images.
 The basic structure from my wireframes remained much the same, but colours, styling and some elements were adapted as I built the website and saw how it worked as a whole.
+The main change to the pages was the home page.
+It was felt that a user landing on the home page didn't have enough clues as to the purpose of the site.
+I reduced the height of the main image to introduced a 'What we d

 View my **Balsamiq** wireframes <a href="https://github.com/GarySimons/girlsrun/tree/master/wireframes/png">here.</a>